 Best Free Pick Capper on Twitter: Dead President Picks

 They provide a lot of free picks, regularly five or more per day, but you might be asked to help them out with likes/retweets.
 Dead President Picks have a special niche with their Asian Basketball (mostly South Korea and China) “Lunch Money” plays which go overnight for US bettors.
 Those betting tips are very popular with his “night owl” crowd as he calls them, or degenerate gamblers/chasers as most would call them.

 Soccer is a sport that not all of us are comfortable handicapping ourselves, so often we might seek some outside help.
 This handicapper stands out when it comes to soccer, and all the picks are free.
 You are encouraged to tip if things go well, which seems fair enough.
 The daily recaps are a solid resource.

 Most Selective Capper on Twitter: George Kent (aka Bambino_Bets)

 George Kent, or Bambino Bets as he might be better known as is an extremely selective handicapper, with less than 300 picks posted since he joined Twitter back in April 2019.
 If you want picks every day you will be disappointed, but the selective approach speaks for itself and this is certainly a handicapper worth having notifications on for.
 Is George Kent dead?
 The Bambino Bets stopped posting picks during the summer of 2020 and there were rumors that he passed away from Covid-19 floating around.
-His absence most likely was just a result of the hiatus of all American sports, and he’s been back posting.
-The results have not been quite as good lately though, so perhaps the real George Kent DID really pass away?
+His absence was most likely was just a result of the hiatus of all American sports, and he’s been back posting.
+George Kent lives!